turanszkij/WickedEngine/README.md

 #### Linux
 The Linux support is experimental.
 You can find a sample build script for Ubuntu 20.04 [here](.github/workflows/build.yml) (in the linux section).
-You might need to install some dependencies, such as Vulkan SDK 1.2 or greater, SDL2, cmake 3.7 and g++ compiler (C++ 17 compliant version).
+You might need to install some dependencies, such as Vulkan SDK 1.2 or greater (to get DirectXShaderCompiler), SDL2, cmake 3.7 and g++ compiler (C++ 17 compliant version).
 For Ubuntu 20.04, you can use the following commands to install dependencies:
 ```bash
 wget -qO - https://packages.lunarg.com/lunarg-signing-key-pub.asc | sudo apt-key add -
 sudo wget -qO /etc/apt/sources.list.d/lunarg-vulkan-1.2.162-focal.list https://packages.lunarg.com/vulkan/1.2.162/lunarg-vulkan-1.2.162-focal.list